B2B Keyword Research: 3 Steps to Target the Right Organic Keywords

 Answered honestly, this is an extremely powerful guide.
 For instance, someone looking for a how-to within a piece of software will inevitably want a video, or at least step-by-step screenshots.
 A result lacking those is not the perfect result, and thus won’t necessarily rank high.

-And before you can write the perfect result, you need to be targeting the right keyword.
+And before you can write the perfect result, you need to target the right keyword.

 Claire Brucher